Hubab1/Hubab1/README.md

 ### Project Structure:
 #### Global elements
 All globally used elements are located directly in the root `src` directory.
-In there you'll be able to find things like: apis, contants, hooksm, reducers, and much more.
+In there you'll be able to find things like: apis, contants, hooks, reducers, and much more.

 #### How are our components and pages structured?